-- 1. If outside, move students to classrooms or designated safe interior buildings. - 2.
-Close all windows lock doors and turn off lights. - 3.
-Turn off television - 4.
+- 1. If outside, move students to classrooms or designated safe interior buildings OR off campus at a designated location. - Close all windows lock doors and turn off lights. - 3.
+Turn off television, computer, Smartboard and anything that illuminates the room. - 4.
 Do not evacuate if you hear a fire alarm (unless you detect a fire). - 5.
 Instruct students to turn off cell phones and pagers and not use telephone, intercom system or email.
 Teachers are able to use as necessary. - 6.
-If Lockdown is modified (principal will advise) teachers may continue with their normal schedule inside the classroom and interior of building. - 7.
-If Lockdown is NOT modified, students are to sit on the floor in small groups, away from doors and windows. - 8.
-Do not release or admit students for any reason unless authorized by on-site emergency personnel or school administrators. - 9.
-When able report any missing or extra students. - 10.
+Students are to move away from doors and windows to hide from possible intruder. - 7.
+Barricade doors with bookshelves, and any other furniture to make it more difficult for the intruder to enter the room. - 8.
+Do not release or admit students for any reason unless authorized by on-site emergency personnel or school administrators. - When able, report any missing or extra students using CATAPULT EMS. - 10.
 When classroom is secure and students have been accounted, place the appropriate card in the window.
-(See Below)
+(See Below) - 11.
+Students and staff may evacuate the area if lockdown could be compromised. - 11.
+If Hard Lockdown is modified to Soft Lockdown (principal will advise) teachers may continue with their normal schedule inside the classroom and interior of building.